-- 6.1 The National Planning Policy Framework (2012) reaffirms the Government's commitment to Green Belts and to the protection from development of existing open space, sports and recreation land (including playing fields).
+- The National Planning Policy Framework (2012) reaffirms the Government's commitment to Green Belts and to the protection from development of existing open space, sports and recreation land (including playing fields).
 Indeed, encouragement for the reuse of previously-developed land and recognition of the often multiple functions of open land form two of the twelve core planning principles for sustainable development set out in the Framework.
 The London Plan (2011) supports the current extent of Metropolitan Open Land across the capital and continues to afford it the same level of protection as the Green Belt.
-The loss of local open space is also resisted by the London Plan unless equavalent or better quality provision is made within the local area. - 6.2 There is a total of 1,708 hectares of open space in the Borough.
+The loss of local open space is also resisted by the London Plan unless equavalent or better quality provision is made within the local area. - There is a total of 1,708 hectares of open space in the Borough.
 This comprises 1,088 hectares of Green Belt, 313 hectares Metropolitan Open Land and 307 hectares of designated open space.
-Harrow's PPG 17 Open Space, Sport and Recreation Study (2010) found there to be existing and projected future shortfalls in the availability of open space over the plan period, and in this context the Core Strategy establishes a presumption against any net loss of open space regardless of ownership and accessibility(18).
-The Council is committed to the implementation of a local 'Green Grid' which will seek to manage and link open space as an interconnected resource of green infrastructure, to the benefit of human health and wellbeing, biodiversity, flood mitigation and climate change adaptation. - 6.3 Seven sites are identified for major, new uses of open space.
-They are: - Land at Brigade Close, Harrow on the Hill (community outdoor sport use); - Land to the rear of 121-255 (odds) Pinner Road, West Harrow (a new nature reserve); - Harrow Weald Park, Brookshill, Harrow Weald (a new publicly accessible semi-natural greenspace); - Glenthorne, Common Road, Stanmore (extension to Bentley Priory open space); - The Santway, Clamp Hill, Stanmore (a new publicly accessible semi-natural greenspace); - Prince Edward Playing Fields, Whitchurch Lane/Camrose Avenue, Edgware (continued development for community outdoor sports use); and - Whitchurch Playing Fields, Whitchurch Lane, Belmont (community outdoor sports use). - 6.4 Following the audit of sites carried out as part of the PPG 17 Open Spaces, Sports and Recreation Study (2010) and officer observations, a number of minor changes to the boundaries of existing designated open space are required.
+Harrow's PPG 17 Open Space, Sport and Recreation Study (2010) found there to be existing and projected future shortfalls in the availability of open space over the plan period, and in this context the Core Strategy establishes a presumption against any net loss of open space regardless of ownership and accessibility(9).
+The Council is committed to the implementation of a local 'Green Grid' which will seek to manage and link open space as an interconnected resource of green infrastructure, to the benefit of human health and wellbeing, biodiversity, flood mitigation and climate change adaptation.

+- Six sites are identified for major, new uses of open space.
+They are: - Land at Brigade Close, Harrow on the Hill (community outdoor sport use); - Harrow Weald Park, Brookshill, Harrow Weald (a new publicly accessible seminatural greenspace); - Glenthorne, Common Road, Stanmore (use in association with Bentley Priory open space); - The Santway, Clamp Hill, Stanmore (a new publicly accessible semi-natural greenspace); - Prince Edward Playing Fields, Whitchurch Lane/Camrose Avenue, Edgware (continued development for community outdoor sports use); and

+- Whitchurch Playing Fields, Whitchurch Lane, Belmont (community outdoor sports use). - Following the audit of sites carried out as part of the PPG 17 Open Spaces, Sports and Recreation Study (2010) and officer observations, a number of minor changes to the boundaries of existing designated open space are required.
 In addition, some open spaces are afforded open space designation and again these have been identified through the Study and officer observations.
-Collectively these spaces provide amenity greenspaces for residents, contribute to local character and amenity, and have environmental benefits. - 6.5 The revised boundaries and new open spaces are shown on the adopted policies map.
+Collectively these spaces provide amenity greenspaces for residents, contribute to local character and amenity, and have environmental benefits. - The revised boundaries and new open spaces are shown on the adopted policies map.
 Changes to the open space designation within the Harrow & Wealdstone Intensification Area are dealt with in the Area Action Plan and, again, are shown on the adopted Policies Map.